EARTH-73836

 History:

-Meanwhile, Johnny and Medusa faced a similar onslaught from the Wild Ones: though their brainwashing involved loud Rock-n-Roll music, the effects were similar.
-Both pairs were programmed to head to the Brain's fortress and seize his weapon.
+Meanwhile, the Torch and Medusa faced a similar onslaught from the Wild Ones--although their brainwashing involved loud rock-n-roll music, the effects were similar.
+Both pairs of Fantastic Four members were programmed to head to the Brain's fortress and seize his weapon.

-The Shaper revealed that Slugger's dreams had proven unworthy, and he had placed Slugger in a world where his violent dream would harm no one.
+As reality began to shift back to normal, the Shaper revealed to the FF that Slugger's dreams had proven unworthy, and he had placed Slugger in a world where his violent dream would harm no one; consequently, the Shaper chose Thomas Gideon instead of Slugger to provide him with the dreams he required.

 Comments: Created by Roy Thomas, Gerry Conway, John Buscema, and Joe Sinnott.

-When this story was written in the early 1970s, it was perfectly natural to have a guy in what would appear to be his thirties flashback to his glory days in the 1950s.
-Now that more than 30 years have passed, it seems a little more iffy (though a lot of people still like to try to think that the Punisher could be nearly 60 years old...).
-So, either Slugger was just older than he looked in that story and there was just some loose artistic license (that'll hold for another several decades!) or Slugger actually was just delirious and remembering stories from an older relative, or perhaps he'd just seen Grease, or Rebel Without a Cause.
+When FF I#136-137 originally came out in the early 1970s, it was perfectly feasible for Johnson (who appeared to be in his 30s) to flashback to the glory days of his youth in the 1950s; but now that more than 50 years have passed, it seems a little more iffy (though a lot of people still like to try to think that the Punisher could be nearly 60 years old...).
+Due to Marvel's sliding timescale, we'll have to presume Slugger's "memories" of the 1950s were all based on him just being delirious and remembering stories from an older relative, or perhaps it was the result of his having frequently watched Rebel Without a Cause, Lords of Flatbush, Happy Days, Grease, Book of Love, The Outsiders, and Inventing the Abbots.

 Though Slugger's world came to an end in these stories, it is highly likely that in another alternate world, Slugger's reality came to dominate his entire planet and took over as the new reality.
 Or the Shaper just placed him in another version of his previous reality, without the Fantastic Four or others to interfere with him.

-I'm not going to get into it in this profile, but there was obviously a lot of 1950s references, from celebrities, to politics, to game shows in these stories.
+I'm not going to get into all of it in this profile, but there were obviously a lot of 1950s references--from celebrities, to politics, to TV game shows--in these stories.

-At the conclusion of this story, the Shaper chose Thomas Gideon--whom he cured of his injuries--to become the new source of dreams.
-Thomas Gideon would later become Glorian.
+At the conclusion of this story, the Shaper chose Thomas Gideon--whom he cured of his injuries--to become the new source of dreams; Thomas would later become Glorian.

 I would ASSume that the other people in Slugger's world were also natives of Earth-616, affected by the Shaper's reality wave, but it's also possible that they could be artificial creations of the Shaper.

-"Slugger's" first name was revealed in Glorian's entry in OHOTMU A-Z Hardcover#4.
+"Slugger's" first name was revealed in Glorian's entry in OHOTHMU A-Z Hardcover#4.

-The Brain, "Slugger" Johnson, has no known connection to:
+The Brain (Andrew "Slugger" Johnson) has no known connection to:

 Invisibles

-A group of African-Americans, they seemed almost invisible, as none of the others in the world of 1958 noticed they even existed.
+A group of African-Americans, they seemed almost invisible to society, as none of the others in the world of 1958 noticed they even existed.
 One of them, Marty, considered himself a Patriot, until he finally became sick of the others ignoring him.
-Heading out to the slums of the Nation, Marty gathered a group of African-Americans and exhorted them to fight for their rights.
-They followed him to the Brain's fortress, where they confronted the two other groups and that they would stand up for their civil rights, and would act as the conscience to the two white groups.
+Heading out to the slums of the Nation, Marty gathered a group of other African-Americans and exhorted them to fight for their rights.
+They followed him to the Brain's fortress, where they confronted the Patriots and Youthies and told them they would stand up for their civil rights, and would act as the conscience to the two white groups.
 With the existence of the civil rights movement, Slugger's world of 1958 came to an end.

 Joe Kone